 Abstract

-This pattern—high confidence paired with ineffective practice—has remained stable across cohorts.
-Its persistence suggests a structural problem rather than an individual or generational one.
-If students, despite lifelong immersion in digital environments, continue to lack systematic approaches to preserving and monitoring online materials, there is little reason to assume that faculty have acquired such practices spontaneously.
-Research on information practices supports this conclusion: instructors rely on similar ad hoc strategies, including informal bookmarking, memory-based retrieval, and episodic searching (Jacques et al., 2021).
+This pattern—high confidence paired with ineffective behavior—has remained stable across cohorts.
+Its persistence suggests a broader problem rather than an individual or generational one.
+If students, despite lifelong immersion in digital environments, continue to lack systematic approaches to preserving and monitoring online materials, there is little reason to assume that faculty have spontaneously acquired them.
+Research on information management supports this conclusion: instructors rely on similar ad hoc strategies, including informal bookmarking, memory-based retrieval, and episodic searching (Jacques et al., 2021).

 These findings run counter to a familiar assumption in higher education: that students, as so-called “digital natives,” possess intuitive mastery of online environments, while faculty lag behind due to later-life adoption (Prensky, 2001).
 This framing has been widely critiqued (Bennett et al., 2008; Kirschner & De Bruyckere, 2017).
 Empirical research consistently shows that students rely on episodic keyword searching, algorithmically ranked results, and informal saving practices that closely mirror those of their instructors (Head & Eisenberg, 2010, 2011).
 The issue, therefore, is not technological lag, but the absence of taught workflows for monitoring content sources, capturing pedagogically relevant materials, and maintaining retrievable collections over time (Jones, 2007, 2012; ACRL, 2016).

-The significance of this gap has intensified as online instructional media have shifted from relative scarcity to persistent accumulation.
-Advances in digital production and distribution have enabled instructional materials—particularly video—to be created and shared at unprecedented scale (Burgess & Green, 2009).
-Platforms such as YouTube now host vast and continuously expanding repositories of instructional content.
+The significance of this gap has intensified as online teaching materials have shifted from relative scarcity to persistent accumulation.
+Advances in digital production and distribution have enabled instructional materials—particularly video—to be created and shared at unprecedented scale (Jean Burgess & Joshua Green, 2009).
+Platforms such as YouTube now host vast, continually expanding repositories of instructional content.
 Materials that were once scarce and institutionally bound have become largely free, durable, and persistently available.

 This transformation does not simply mean that more instructional material exists.
 Rather, it reflects a condition of ongoing accumulation in which content is produced continuously, remains accessible over time, and expands across semesters rather than being replaced.
-Under these conditions, the instructional challenge is no longer locating relevant material once, but sustaining informed engagement with growing repositories of content.
+Under these conditions, the instructional challenge is no longer locating relevant material once, but staying aware of growing repositories over time.

-It is this shift—from episodic scarcity to persistent accumulation—that motivates distinguishing among discovery, monitoring, and long-term organization as analytically distinct problems.
-Discovery, in this sense, is not simply a matter of locating material once, but reflects broader conditions of visibility that shape which instructional sources become known, which remain salient, and which disappear from view over time.
-Although often treated as a single activity within platform-centered environments, these practices unfold across different temporal horizons and pose distinct infrastructural demands.
+It is this shift—from episodic scarcity to persistent accumulation—that makes it useful to distinguish among discovery, monitoring, and long-term organization as separate problems.
+Discovery, in this sense, reflects broader conditions of visibility that shape which instructional sources become known, remain salient, or disappear from view over time.
+Although often treated as a single activity within platform-centered environments, these practices unfold across different temporal horizons and require different forms of support.

 The problem with platform-centered search is not only that it treats instructional media as something to be found once and then forgotten.
 It also shapes what remains visible over time.
 Content that is institutionally supported, professionally branded, or rewarded by engagement metrics is repeatedly surfaced, while pedagogically valuable sources that do not align with platform signals fade from view.
 As a result, instructors are pulled back into repeated searching—not because monitoring and organization lack value, but because platforms provide little support for keeping important sources visible and retrievable across time.

-This article advances an analytic framework for understanding why higher education has struggled to sustain effective engagement with instructional media under conditions of digital abundance.
-We argue that these difficulties stem not from individual skill deficits or resistance to technology, but from a structural failure to distinguish among three analytically distinct stages of instructional media engagement: discovery, ongoing monitoring, and long-term pedagogical organization.
+This article advances a framework for understanding why instructors have struggled to sustain effective use of online materials under conditions of digital abundance.
+We argue that these difficulties stem not from individual skill deficits or resistance to technology, but from a failure to distinguish among three stages of instructional media use: discovery, ongoing monitoring, and long-term pedagogical organization.

 We formalize this distinction as the Discovery–Monitoring–Organization (D–M–O) framework and show how each stage is routinely collapsed within platform-centered search and recommendation systems.
-Rather than proposing new tools or applications, our contribution lies in clarifying the infrastructural logic required to support cumulative teaching practice over time.
-Using instructional video repositories as a focal case, we illustrate how low-cost, faculty-managed monitoring and organizational infrastructures can enhance instructional durability, pedagogical continuity, and faculty agency across courses and semesters.
-Although developed for online video, the framework is intended to generalize to a wide range of internet-based instructional materials circulating in contemporary higher education.
+Rather than proposing new tools or applications, our contribution lies in clarifying what is required to support cumulative teaching practice over time.
+Using online video repositories as a focal case, we illustrate how low-cost, faculty-managed systems for monitoring and organization can strengthen pedagogical continuity and faculty agency across courses and semesters.
+Although developed for online video, the framework is intended to generalize across a broad range of digital materials used in teaching.

 2. Personal Information Management and Educational Content

-Research on personal information management (PIM) examines how individuals acquire, maintain, retrieve, and use information in their daily work (Jones, 2007, 2008).
-Across professional contexts, PIM studies consistently document difficulties in maintaining information over time, particularly when materials are distributed across multiple platforms, devices, and formats (Boardman & Sasse, 2004; Whittaker, 2011).
-These findings are directly relevant to instructional contexts, where instructors must manage large and continuously expanding bodies of digital content under conditions of persistence and accumulation.
+Research on personal information management (PIM) examines how individuals acquire, maintain, retrieve, and use materials in their daily work (Jones, 2007, 2008).
+Across professional contexts, PIM studies consistently document difficulties in maintaining materials over time, particularly when they are distributed across multiple platforms, devices, and formats (Boardman & Sasse, 2004; Whittaker, 2011).
+These findings are directly relevant to instructional settings, where instructors must manage large and continuously expanding bodies of digital content under conditions of persistence and accumulation.

-Evidence that instructors and students lack systematic preparation for managing ongoing flows of instructional media is documented across PIM and related work.
-Studies repeatedly show a reliance on ad hoc practices, such as episodic searching, informal bookmarking, and memory-based retrieval, rather than explicit strategies for monitoring content sources or maintaining retrievable collections over time (Jones, 2007, 2008; Jacques et al., 2021).
-These patterns recur across professional and educational settings, suggesting that deficits are systemic rather than individual or cohort-specific (Whittaker, 2011).
-Rather than extending personal information management concepts into a new domain, this article treats instructional media curation as a distinct infrastructural problem shaped by pedagogical time horizons, disciplinary norms, and institutional conditions.
+Evidence that instructors and students lack systematic preparation for managing ongoing flows of instructional media is documented across PIM and related research.
+Studies repeatedly show reliance on ad hoc practices such as episodic searching, informal bookmarking, and memory-based retrieval rather than explicit strategies for monitoring sources or maintaining retrievable collections over time (Jones, 2007, 2008; Jacques et al., 2021).
+These patterns recur across professional and educational settings, suggesting that the problem is broader than any single cohort or user group (Whittaker, 2011).
+Rather than simply extending personal information management concepts into a new domain, this article treats instructional media curation as a problem shaped by pedagogical time horizons, disciplinary norms, and institutional conditions.

 The distinction between discovery, monitoring, and organization has been recognized unevenly in prior work on current-awareness tools.
 Research in library and information science has examined how emerging web technologies reshape academic practices of staying informed, typically emphasizing tools and systems that surface new information or support personal collections rather than sustained instructional reuse (Tenopir et al., 2013; Bawden & Robinson, 2009; Case & Given, 2016).

-Research on Personal Learning Environments (PLEs) and Personal Learning Networks (PLNs) has also long emphasized learner control over distributed digital tools, frequently citing RSS aggregation and social bookmarking as illustrative components of self-directed learning environments (e.g., Attwell, 2007; Downes, 2005; Drexler, 2010; Dabbagh & Kitsantas, 2012).
+Research on Personal Learning Environments (PLEs) and Personal Learning Networks (PLNs) has likewise emphasized learner control over distributed digital tools, frequently citing RSS aggregation and social bookmarking as illustrative components of self-directed learning environments (e.g., Attwell, 2007; Downes, 2005; Drexler, 2010; Dabbagh & Kitsantas, 2012).
 In this literature, RSS is typically framed as a mechanism for accessing information streams, while social bookmarking is treated as a means of organizing and sharing resources.
-These tools, however, are generally discussed descriptively—as elements within a learner’s toolkit—rather than analytically, as distinct infrastructural responses to different stages of instructional engagement with expanding content streams.
-As a result, issues of sustained monitoring, cumulative organization, and pedagogical reuse over time have remained underspecified.
+These tools, however, are generally discussed descriptively—as elements within a learner’s toolkit—rather than as responses to different stages of instructional engagement with expanding content streams.
+As a result, issues of sustained monitoring, cumulative organization, and pedagogical reuse over time remain underspecified.
+This relative absence is itself analytically revealing: although both RSS and bookmarking persisted technically, neither became strongly institutionalized within mainstream faculty development, instructional design discourse, or platform-centered teaching routines.

 3. From Individual Media to Repository-Level Thinking